IABTechLab/uid2-client-java/README.md

 * Send this identity as a JSON string back to the client (to use in the [identity field](https://unifiedid.com/docs/sdks/client-side-identity#initopts-object-void)) using the following:

-    `identity.getJsonString()`
+    `tokenGenerateResponse.getIdentityJsonString()` //Note: this method will return null if the user has opted out, so be sure to handle that case.

 #### Server-Only Integration

 If you're using server-only integration (see [Publisher Integration Guide, Server-Only](https://unifiedid.com/docs/guides/custom-publisher-integration)):

-1. Store this identity as a JSON string in the user's session, using the `identity.getJsonString()` function.
+1. Store this identity as a JSON string in the user's session, using the `tokenGenerateResponse.getIdentityJsonString()` function.
+This method will return null if the user has opted out, so be sure to handle that case.
 2. To use the user's UID2 token, use the `identity.getAdvertisingToken()` function.
 3. When the user accesses another page, or on a timer, determine whether a refresh is needed:
    1. Retrieve the identity JSON string from the user's session, and then call the following function that takes the identity information as input and generates an `IdentityTokens` object: